arunvanakalla/simple-static-web-page-/Readme.md

 2. Open `index.html` in your browser.
 3. Navigate through pages using the header menu.
-4. Go to `Posts` page to see dynamically fetched posts.
+4. Go to `Explore` page to see dynamically fetched articles.
+5. Use the search bar to filter articles by keywords.
+6. Click "Get New Articles" to refresh with new random content.
+7. Click "Load More Articles" to fetch additional articles.

 ---

 ## Project Structure

 ```
-mini-blog/
+dev-articles-explorer/
 ├── index.html
 ├── about.html
 ├── contact.html